WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 #### What would you like to work on next week?
 * Lining up stuff for the TPS leadership call so we can launch it!
 * Clearing up all the little bits and pieces before summer breaks really kick in
+  * KW: 🏖️🏖️🏖️

+KW: Noted in the meeting that you're really doing a fantastic job and it feels very different to the fire fighting of your first few months.
+WELL DONE.
+I take this as an indicator both of you settling into the role and learning how things work, **and** of you and me (and many others) benefitting from your careful preparation and oversight of TPS projects and processes.
+THANK YOU ✨

 ## Date: 29 June 2021
 *KW annual leave extended - interim non-meeting notes otherwise AB will forget what she's done.
 Next meeting 7 July 2021*